RochesterX/Test-of-Time-Builds/README.md

-Download the code for the builds.
+Check out the latest release for Windows, macOS, and Android builds.